GERMANY FROM ABOVE

 Episode 10: Cities

 Unique aerial images of Germany – once again as striking and beautiful as ever.
-The bird‘s eye perspective adds new light to German cities, from Roman founded Trier to former colour capital Erfurt, from the inpact of train tracks back to first settlements in the stone age.
+The bird‘s eye perspective adds new light to German cities, from Roman founded Trier to former colour capital Erfurt, from the impact of train tracks back to first settlements in the stone age.
 Geography have never been more intriguing and entertaining than here.

-Krämerbrücke, Erfurt ́s Merchants Bridge is still the only bridge north of the Alps to be built over entirely with houses.
-Its floating houses along the bridge can be seen best from above.
+Krämerbrücke, Erfurt’s Merchants’ Bridge is still the only bridge north of the Alps to be built entirely over with houses.
+Its floating houses along the bridge can best be seen from above.
 Yet we owe German modern cities not only to the Romans and flourishing trade in the Middle Ages.

-Krämerbrücke, Erfurt ́s Merchants Bridge is still the only bridge north of the Alps to be built over entirely with houses.
-Its floating houses along the bridge can be seen best from above.
+Krämerbrücke, Erfurt’s Merchants’ Bridge is still the only bridge north of the Alps to be built entirely over with houses.
+Its floating houses along the bridge can best be seen from above.
 Yet we owe German modern cities not only to the Romans and flourishing trade in the Middle Ages.

 Facts